Mahinga Wai Kia Tika

 We're working towards presenting a draft business case to Council in December.
 The business case is important as it will also inform the WSDP.
 Councillors and iwi chairs will discuss options and provide feedback that informs the development of the business case.

-12 December 2024 - Council will consider the business case and approve in principal a preferred approach to be consulted with the community in March-April 2025.
+12 December 2024 - Council considers delivery options business case and approve in principal a preferred approach to be consulted with the community in March-April 2025.
+See the report

-March - April 2025 - community consultation on the Draft Plan.
+March - April 2025 - community consultation on the options.

 May - Finalise the Plan